Trenton Mass Transit Accident Lawyers

 Contact New Jersey Mass Transit Accident Attorneys for Assistance with Your Claim

-This area is riddled with nuances that only an experienced personal injury lawyer at Kamensky, Cohen, and Riechelson can successfully navigate.
+This area is riddled with nuances that only an experienced personal injury lawyer at Cohen & Riechelson can successfully navigate.
 Every step of this process demands perfection, or you will not get what you’re entitled to.
 This is not everyday commuting in that there is no thinking required but merely a movement of the body.
 This is the representation of your case against mass transit for the injuries they have caused you.

 Our personal injury attorneys serve clients injured in mass transit accidents in West Windsor, Hopewell, Titusville, East Windsor, Hightstown, Pennington, and across the state of New Jersey.
 Get in contact with us now at (609) 528-2596 so as not to miss the deadline to file a claim.
 There’s a ticking clock, and our firm is here to help when you’re up against it.